 Pinto beans are the most commonly used bean when it comes to refried beans.
-You can technically use any kind of bean you like, but the flavor will be vastly different from what you enjoy at your favorite Mexican restaurant.
+You can technically use any bean you like, but the flavor will vastly differ from what you enjoy at your favorite Mexican restaurant.

 How To Store Refried Beans

 You can store refried beans in an airtight container for up to 5 days in the refrigerator.
-If you freeze, place in a freezer bag and squeeze out all the air.
+If you freeze it, place it in a freezer bag and squeeze out all the air.
 Lay flat in the freezer and freeze for one to two months.
-When ready to eat, move to the bottom of your refrigerator and allow to thaw for 24 hours.
+When ready to eat, move it to the bottom of your refrigerator and allow it to thaw for 24 hours.